vijay9908/CPU-Scheduling-Algo-s/README.md

 For the example set , The Average Wait and TurnAroundTime are 13.00ms and 8.50 ms respectively.

 3.)
 Round Robin Scheduling:
 	Round Robin Scheduling is one in which a process is executed for a fixed time slot in a cyclic fashion.
-This results in lower Wait-Time and Response-Time with cost of lower through-put at mid-interval time and doesn’t suffer from starvation.
+This results in lower Wait-Time and Response-Time with cost of lower through-put at mid-interval time and doesn’t suffer from starvation.(Implementation on batch-processing)

 ￼![Screenshot](RR.png)

+The SS is taken when time-slice is set to 2ms.

 4.)
 Multi-Level Queue Scheduling ( Non-Feedback Induced):
 	A scheduling strategy where the processes are divided into n-classes and are assigned and operated on different scheduling algorithms which results in higher throughput , efficient and lower TurnaroundTime.